dsaisridhar/address-book/README.md

 - `Update` : Major functionality of this button is to save all the updated and newly added records and generate ids for newly added rows/contacts
 - `Delete`: This button works only if there are any checked rows.
 Multiple records can be deleted at a time.

-## Development server
+## Development

+## Installation

+To get started locally, follow these instructions:

+1. If you haven't done it already, [make a clone of this repo](https://github.com/dsaisridhar/address-book).
+1. Clone to your local computer using `git`.
+1. Make sure that you have Node 10.13 or later installed.
+See instructions [here](https://nodejs.org/en/download/).
+1. Run `npm ci`
-Run `ng serve` for a dev server.
+1. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding